brean/UltimateSuperSmashSibs/README.md

       <img src="/Assets/Sprites/Player/Nerd_Sprite_Front.png?raw=true" alt="Hipser" />
     </td>
     <td>
       The little brother is a genius!
 He remembers the first 10 digits of pi and knows how to setup the WiFi.
-He with his knowledge and skills he is capable to hack time so other siblings steps get reversed.
+With his knowledge and skills he is capable to hack time so other siblings steps get reversed.
     </td>
   </tr>